 (1) High-income filers are defined as having cash income greater than \$1 million in 2005 dollars.
-Numbers of returns have been rounded to the nearest hundred.
+Numbers of returns have been rounded to the nearest Notes: Change in revenue in fiscal years, other tabulations in calendar years.
+All plans are effective January 1, 2006.
+Baseline is current law. hundred.